 Two public byways pass through the centre of Coldharbour village, together they form the D287 public highway.

-- Coldharbour Common Road (ROW # 527) heads west up to the Coldharbour Cricket ground and beyond to join Abinger Road opposite Cockshot Farm
+- Coldharbour Common Road (ROW # 527) heads west up to Coldharbour Cricket ground and beyond to join Abinger Road opposite Cockshot Farm

 Byways are part of the county highways network and motorised vehicles are subject to the same laws regarding speed, road tax, MOT's and number plates.
 Drivers must have a valid driving license, insurance and wear a helmet when appropriate.